-Applicants are strongly encouraged to participate in one of the State Arts Council's grant information sessions and discuss their proposals with the appropriate grant coordinator before writing and submitting applications.
+Applicants are strongly encouraged to discuss their proposals with the appropriate grant coordinator before writing and submitting applications.
 Applicants should also review the legal and reporting requirements relevant to State Arts Council grants.
 The grant program coordinator will review and provide feedback on drafts of narrative questions and budgets if submitted by email at least two weeks prior to the application deadline.
-First time applicants are especially encouraged to submit drafts.
+First time applicants are especially encouraged to submit drafts and discuss the process with their grant coordinator.
+The NHSCA grants team prioritizes one-on-one support during the grant application process.